 In his first season in the NBA, he became the youngest player in NBA history to record a triple-double (double-digit totals in at least three of five stats – points, rebounds, assists, steals and blocks), aged only 19 years and 84 days.

 He also became the first man since NBA Hall of Famer Oscar Robertson to record three consecutive triple-doubles as a rookie.

-He struggled with injuries nearer the end of the season but was still awarded the Western Conference Rookie of the Month award four times over the course of the year.
+Giddey struggled with injuries nearer the end of the season but was still awarded the Western Conference Rookie of the Month award four times over the year.

 The future is bright for the young man from Melbourne, and everyone is very excited to see what Giddey can do with the Thunder’s new big-man acquisition Chet Holmgren.
 Is this the beginning of the NBA’s next big one-two punch?